Ziggeo/ziggeo-wordpress-plugin/readme.txt

 5. Ziggeo Video Uploader base
  `[ziggeouploader]`

+6. Ziggeo Video Wall base (Video Gallery) `[ziggeovideowall]`

 The only reason why we created them is to allow you to use a simple tag in your post to specify what you are after with specific parameters being loaded for you.

 Please check FAQ section for some of the questions related to the same.

 = Improvements and Feedback =

 If you experience any issues with the plugin, please let us know.
 You can do that through options shown in plugins *Contact Us* tab, or if you were in contact with us before, just let us know in the same manner as before.

 We value your suggestions in regards to all aspects of our service and plugin as well, so use this and don't be afraid to help us help you.